Trusted WordPress tutorials, when you need them most.

 For detailed instructions on how to insert this code into your WordPress website, please see our guide on how to change the default search URL slug in WordPress.

-Make PDF Files Searchable in WordPress
+3. Make PDF Files Searchable in WordPress

-By uploading PDFs to your WordPress website, you can share information about your services and products in a format that works on all devices.
+By uploading PDFs to your WordPress site, you can share information about your services and products in a format that works on all devices.
 They’re also perfect for offering your visitors eBooks, user manuals, menus, and more.

 However, WordPress only searches the contents of its database by default, so it will only look at the title and description of your PDF files and not their contents.
 As a result, your visitors may struggle to find the best PDF for their search query.